-Bidens can grow in partial sun conditions, but for the biggest and best blooms, full sun is preferred.
-Any location you choose to plant bidens should receive at least 4 hours of direct sunlight per day.
-Without adequate light, the plant will still grow but may not produce as many blooms and is likely to be leggier.
+Bidens prefer full sun conditions for the biggest and best blooms.
+Any location you choose to plant bidens should receive at least six hours of direct sunlight daily.
+Without adequate light, the plant will still grow but may not produce as many blooms and is likely to be leggy.

 Whether you’re planting bidens in an outdoor garden or a container, ensure that they have well-drained soil to avoid problems with root rot.
 In addition, this abundantly blooming plant thrives in rich, humus soil.
-It can tolerate a variety of pH levels in soil, but is generally considered to do best in neutral to slightly acidic soil types.
+It can tolerate various pH levels in soil but generally does best in neutral to slightly acidic soil types.

-These plants are considered fairly drought-resistant.
+These plants are considered reasonably drought-resistant.
 However, they do require regular watering for their best appearance and longevity.
 An inch of water per week is typically sufficient; water before wilting begins.

 Temperature and Humidity

-The drought resistant quality of this plant also helps it to endure hot, dry conditions.
+This plant tolerates high heat and drought.
+Many of these plants grow in warm and humid locations like Hawaii, Mexico, and Polynesia.
+This plant's drought-resistant quality also helps it endure hot, dry conditions.
 However, if such a spell of dry weather persists, it's best to provide these plants with regular watering to offset the impact of the heat on the plant's foliage and blooms.

 On the other hand, if temperatures dip too low, bidens plants will suffer.
-These plants are not frost-resistant and will die under 40 degrees Fahrenheit.
-In climates that keep above this threshold, the plant will return year after year as a perennial.
-Otherwise, it will need to be re-planted as an annual each year.
+These plants are not frost-resistant and will die at temperatures below 40 degrees Fahrenheit.

 To flourish, the abundantly flowering bidens plant will require nutrient-rich soil.
 How much fertilizer to use and what type is generally specified by the specific type of bidens plant you’re growing.